Sharky1507/Assignment/README.md

 - **purchases.csv**: Assignment dataset containing purchase transactions.
 - **members.csv**: Assignment dataset containing membership details.
 - **vip_customers.csv**: Output file containing identified VIP customers.
+- **sql.txt** : Contains query to return all users who have made more than 3 orders in the last 90 days, along with their total spend.
-- **sql.txt**: Contains the SQL query for identifying VIP customers.
+- **sql2.txt**: Contains the SQL query for identifying VIP customers.

 ## How to Run the Python Script